 Journaling techniques or methods are ways that you can better utilize the time you have to journal.
 They give you a tool to make journaling your thoughts easier.

-Here are my five favorite journal techniques, so I never have to stare at a blank page.
+Here are my favorite journal techniques, so I never have to stare at a blank page.

 1. Problem Solving Technique: Ask a Question and Walk Away

 If you are trying to solve a problem, then write down the question(s) that you have around that problem.
 Write down as many as you can think of.
 Then walk away.

 Yes, that is right don’t journal about them!

 Why?
 When you do this, you are signaling to the Universe and your subconscious that you need help.
 You are announcing to both that you would like some answers.
 And luckily, most of the time you get an answer, or at least a starting point to solving it!